hphelion/documentation/moonshot/manage.utilities.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage/">&#9650; UP</a> | <a href="/cloudos/moonshot/manage/troubleshooting/">NEXT &#9654;</a> </p>

-# HP Cloud OS for Moonshot Utilities
+# HP Helion Cloud OS for Moonshot Utilities

-The current release features the HP Cloud OS for Moonshot Clean-up Utility.
+The current release features the HP Helion Cloud OS for Moonshot Clean-up Utility.
 Additional utilities may be added in future releases and described in this topic.

-## HP Cloud OS for Moonshot Clean-up Utility
+## HP Helion Cloud OS for Moonshot Clean-up Utility

-The HP Cloud OS for Moonshot Clean-up Utility ensures that the databases used to store data within HP Cloud OS for Moonshot are kept clean, and do not retain and accumulate data that is no longer being accessed.
+The HP Helion Cloud OS for Moonshot Clean-up Utility ensures that the databases used to store data within HP Helion Cloud OS for Moonshot are kept clean, and do not retain and accumulate data that is no longer being accessed.

 ### Overview

-The HP Cloud OS for Moonshot Clean-up Utility ensures that the HP Cloud OS for Moonshot and OpenStack databases are running smoothly and the databases are clean.
+The HP Helion Cloud OS for Moonshot Clean-up Utility ensures that the HP Helion Cloud OS for Moonshot and OpenStack databases are running smoothly and the databases are clean.
 The utility uses the Nagios web interface for scheduling database clean-up tasks.

-It is possible for a HP Cloud OS for Moonshot or OpenStack resource in one table to be reliant on a resource in another table with no foreign key reference.
+It is possible for a HP Helion Cloud OS for Moonshot or OpenStack resource in one table to be reliant on a resource in another table with no foreign key reference.
 If the dependent resource were simply deleted, a dangling reference in the referring table would result.
 Likewise, if there are two tables with foreign key relationships and the data is deleted in one table but not the other, referential integrity is broken.

 As an example, a user entity may be associated with various resources in the system-projects, templates, key pairs, security groups, and so on.
-If the user represents an employee who has left the organization, and that user is removed in the Administration Dashboard, the data representing the user is marked for deletion in HP Cloud OS for Moonshot, but it is important that the data not be removed from the database until the associated data can be removed with the Clean-up Utility.
+If the user represents an employee who has left the organization, and that user is removed in the Administration Dashboard, the data representing the user is marked for deletion in HP Helion Cloud OS for Moonshot, but it is important that the data not be removed from the database until the associated data can be removed with the Clean-up Utility.

-The HP Cloud OS for Moonshot Clean-up Utility addresses referential integrity issues by running a number of tasks that are offered as
+The HP Helion Cloud OS for Moonshot Clean-up Utility addresses referential integrity issues by running a number of tasks that are offered as
 Nagios services.
-Running these tasks regularly keeps the HP Cloud OS for Moonshot and OpenStack databases clean.
+Running these tasks regularly keeps the HP Helion Cloud OS for Moonshot and OpenStack databases clean.

 This section includes: